-When selecting plants of a first garden, keep in mind several suggestions.
+When selecting plants for a beginner's garden, keep in mind several suggestions.
 Plant bush beans for early pods, or pole beans for a later crop with more flavor.
 Early cabbage varieties produce small heads that taste great cooked or in salads.
 Try purple or one of the new white cauliflower varieties that don't require blanching.

 In heavy soils, try half-long varieties of carrots.
 Grow the disease-resistant long, slender cucumbers for salads.
 Plant both leaf lettuce and head lettuce for a season-long crop.
 Plant onions from seed in mid-March using long-day yellow or red varieties.
 For peas, try the early, dwarf Alaska variety and the later, rambling, sweet type.
 Plant summer squash on the edge of the garden so it can spread on uncultivated ground, or grow bushy winter squash that take less garden space.
 Give plants plenty of room to grow so they are not crowded.
 This is also important for the movement of air and the control of disease.
 Grow corn in square blocks rather than in rows and try hand pollinating so all of the ears develop well.
 And, plant half a tomato crop in an early variety and the other half in later maturing variety for continuous harvest.

 For more information, see the following Colorado State University Extension fact sheet(s) or Master gardener garden Notes.

 - Vegetable Planting Guide